losehu/R7000-touchpad/README.md

-（2）.manual installation:
+(2).manual installation:

-1. Unzip and make after downloading
+1.Unzip and make after downloading

-$ make
+$make

-2. The I2C will be obtained- hid.ko Copy to specified path
+2.The I2C will be obtained- hid.ko Copy to specified path

-$ sudo cp /path/to/i2c- hid.ko /lib/modules/$(uname -r)/kernel/drivers/hid/i2c-hid/i2c- hid.ko
+$sudo cp /path/to/i2c- hid.ko /lib/modules/$(uname -r)/kernel/drivers/hid/i2c-hid/i2c- hid.ko

-3. Then add I2C_ hid.polling_ Mode = 1 to the kernel command line
+3.Then add I2C_ hid.polling_ Mode = 1 to the kernel command line

 Open / etc / default / grub as root using a text editor, and then